khadas/khadas_docs/android/source/vim4/HowToAddIr.md

  };
 ```

-2. Create an Android Key Layout (.kl) file:
+###  Create an Android Key Layout

-* The ID number of the .kl file needs to be consistent with the ID number configured within the .dtsi file.
+1. The ID number of the .kl file needs to be consistent with the ID number configured within the .dtsi file.

 For example, the ID numbers used in the previous step are `vendor=0x0003, product=0x0003`.